'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 Jon picks up on what Varys is laying down, and cuts him off.

 Tyrion visits Daenerys, who looks drawn and tired.
-He tells her that Varys is like totally talking behind her back, and corrects her when she mistakenly blames Jon Snow.
+He tells her that Varys is like totally talking behind her back and corrects her when she mistakenly blames Jon Snow.
 The dialogue in this scene could have been played in a way that would have us see Daenerys as paranoid and deranged — and maybe they filmed some other takes in which Emilia Clarke played it bigger — but here, her choices are precise and intimate.
 She just seems tired.

 Also, small point?
 She's right — once again, still, some more.
 People are betraying her.
 Tyrion has given her bad advice, and he was the one who told Varys about Jon Snow.
 She's also absolutely right that Sansa only told Tyrion the truth about Jon because she knew he'd tell Varys.
 If the Seven Kingdoms are high school, Daenerys is the Heather who knows how the lines of communication work.

-Back in his room, Varys is scribbling away. ("I, Varys, being of sound mind and body, do hereby bequeath my collection of robes, night shirts and kimonos to Mister Gary's House of Pre-Owned Couture in Fleabottom.")
-Soldiers come for him, and he's taken to a beach that's seen its share of midnight clambakes, over the years.
-In Season Two, the clams in question were Stannis' followers who refused to embrace the Lord of Light.
+Back in his room, Varys is scribbling away. ("I, Varys, being of sound mind and body, do hereby bequeath my collection of robes, nightshirts and kimonos to Mister Gary's House of Pre-Owned Couture in Fleabottom.")
+Soldiers come for him, and he's taken to a beach that has seen its share of midnight clambakes, over the years.
+In Season 2, the clams in question were Stannis' followers who refused to embrace the Lord of Light.
 Tonight, it's Varys, who gets well and truly dracarysed, but not before sharing a nice, quiet moment with Tyrion.
 It should be noted that Drogon reeeeeally takes his own sweet time getting on with the business of flipping his dragony Bic in this scene.
 It gives us more time to say goodbye to Conleth Hill, but it does seem kinda drama queen-y on the big lizard's part.

 And even-more-mopey-than-his-factory-default-setting Jon visits Daenerys, who is not letting go of Sansa's role in all of this — which doesn't bode well for next week's finale.
-She tries to kiss him, and he responds like ... well, like a kid being kissed by his boozy aunt, because while flowers may blossom in Targaryen attics, they tend not to take root in the frozen soil of the North.
+She tries to kiss him and he responds like ... well, like a kid being kissed by his boozy aunt, because while flowers may blossom in Targaryen attics, they tend not to take root in the frozen soil of the North.

 For what seems like the 20th time this season, Tyrion entreats Daenerys not to rain fire on King's Landing, because of the tens of thousands of innocents there.
-She — again rightly! — points out that Cersei is cynically exploiting Daenerys' (and Tryion's) inclination towards mercy.
+She — again, rightly! — points out that Cersei is cynically exploiting Daenerys' (and Tyrion's) inclination toward mercy.

 He wheedles a promise out of her — that if she hears the city bells signaling that King's Landing has surrendered, she will call off her attack.
 (In this single episode, the phrase "Ring the bells" leaps to the top of most-frequently heard lines of dialogue on Game of Thrones — ahead of "You'll be safe in the crypts" and, believe it or not, even above "Bend the knee.")

-She informs him that they've captured his brother Jaime.
-And that if Tyrion fails her again, she will kill him.
+She informs him that they've captured his brother Jaime and that if Tyrion fails her again, she will kill him.

 Tyrion nods, and pops off to ... fail her, once again.